-- 8. That the County Auditor be, and hereby is ordered and directed to add such sewerage and sanitation (solid waste) usage fees to the 2019-2020 secured tax roll. - That the Secretary shall cause a copy of this Resolution and such report, in either written or electronic form, to be filed with the Orange County Auditor on or before August 12, 2019.

-PASSED AND ADOPTED at a meeting of the Board of Directors of the MIDWAY CITY SANITARY DISTRICT OF ORANGE COUNTY, CALIFORNIA, held this 18th day of June, 2019.
+7. That after considering all protests, if any, the Board has determined that such report should be approved as filed.
+8. That the County Auditor be, and hereby is ordered and directed to add such sewerage and sanitation (solid waste) usage fees to the 2020-2021 secured tax roll.
+9. That the Secretary shall cause a copy of this Resolution and such report, in either written or electronic form, to be filed with the Orange County Auditor on or before August 10, 2020.
+PASSED AND ADOPTED at a meeting of the Board of Directors of the MIDWAY CITY SANITARY DISTRICT OF ORANGE COUNTY, CALIFORNIA, held this 19th day of May, 2020.
+Chi Charlie Nguyen/President ATTEST: Margie L/Rice, Secretary Pro-Tem RES 2020-09 USER FEES JULY 1, 2020 - JUNE 30, 2021

-Chi Charlie Nguyen, Fresident